 Even in the above four (4) circumstances, the resident can still ask for representation.
 Some programs will permit a representative to attend even when not required to.

-A Focus of Concern is usually the first official step of the academic discipline process.
-This is a relatively common form of academic discipline; if you face it, know that you are not alone.
-A Focus of Concern is typically not reportable after graduation to things like certification Boards, Licensing Bodies, and Hospitals when considering privileging.
-This is not the case with actions such as probation and suspension which are reportable actions.
+A Focus of Concern (FoC) is meant to be an opportunity to improve performance in the workplace.
+This is a relatively common practice; if you face it, know that you are not alone and RFPU is here to make sure you are treated fairly.
+A FoC is not reportable after graduation to things like certification Boards, Licensing Bodies, and Hospitals when considering privileging.
+This is not the case with actions such as probation and suspension, which are considered disciplinary, and are reportable actions.

-Our current CBA specifically states, “A focus of concern is not considered a disciplinary action, and is therefore not grievable” (UW-UWHA CBA Article 4).
-However, all Focus of Concern letters will include the statement “failure to perform satisfactorily in all of the areas of this Focus of Concern will result in progressive disciplinary action up to and including probation, suspension, or dismissal from the program.”
-In light of this warning of potential discipline, residents asked to discuss a Focus of Concern with a Program Director should seriously consider invoking Weingarten Rights.
+Our current CBA specifically states, “A focus of concern is not considered a disciplinary action, and is therefore not grievable” (UW-RFPU CBA, Article 4).
+However, all FoC letters will include the statement “failure to perform satisfactorily in all of the areas of this FoC will result in progressive disciplinary action up to and including probation, suspension, or dismissal from the program.”
+In light of this warning of potential discipline, residents asked to discuss a FoC with a Program Director may ask to have a union representative attend the meeting.
+Technically, union members are not guaranteed the right to a union representative in these particular FoC meetings, as it is not a disciplinary action, but we find most reasonable programs are agreeable to a union representative being present.

-In our experience, some programs do not have a clear goal in mind when they place a resident on a Focus of Concern and for this reason, programs can have a tendency to change the requirements placed upon resident, which can be incredibly frustrating.
-The UWHA believes that it is the responsibility of the academic programs to have a clear plan of how to remediate residents placed on a Focus of Concern.
+In our experience, some programs do not have a clear goal in mind when they place a resident on a FoC and for this reason, programs can have a tendency to change the requirements placed upon a resident, which can be incredibly frustrating.
+RFPU believes that it is the responsibility of the academic programs to have a clear plan of how to remediate residents placed on a FoC.
 Residents must protect themselves though, and be mindful in their first meeting with their Program Director to set themselves up for success.
-We recommend residents insist the following things be included in their Focus of Concern:
+We recommend residents insist the following things be included in their FoC:

 - A complete list of all the programs concerns and alleged deficiencies of the resident